Approximate Sampling and Counting of Graphs with Near-Regular Degree Intervals: Introduction

-To make the problem more concrete, suppose we have a partially observed network.
-For a given node $i$, we let $\ell_i$ be the number of observed edges adjacent to $i$, $\delta_i$ the number of missing observations and, thus, $u_i = \ell_i + \delta_i$ the maximum number of edges that node $i$ could have been adjacent to in the observed network.
+To make the problem more concrete, we give a brief example in the context of the social network application that we started out with.
+Suppose we have a partially observed network.
+For a given node $i$, we let $\ell_i$ be the number of observed edges adjacent to $i$, $\delta_i$ the number of missing observations and, thus, $u_i = n - 1 - (\ell_i + \delta_i)$ the number of observed non-edges (i.e., pairs $\{i,j\}$ for which we know there is no edge between nodes $i$ and $j$).
 There are now two extreme cases: either all missing observations are non-edges, meaning that node $i$ has degree $\ell_i$, or all missing observations are indeed edges, meaning that node $i$ has degree $u_i$.
-Hence, we are interested in sampling (and counting) graphs for which node $i$ has a degree in the interval $[\ell_i,u_i]$, for every $i = 1,\dots,n$.
-In this case we say that a graph $G$ has degrees in the interval $[\bm{\ell},\bm{u}]$ with $\bm{\ell} = (\ell_1,\dots,\ell_n)$ and $\bm{u} = (u_1,\dots,u_n)$.
-In this context, these problems seem to be natural and elegant generalizations of the classic graph sampling and counting counterparts.
+Hence, we are interested in sampling (and counting) graphs for which each node $i$ has a degree in the interval $[\ell_i,u_i]$, for every $i \in [n]$.
+In this and other similar settings, these problems seem to be natural and elegant generalizations of the classic graph sampling and counting problems.

 Towards sampling graphs with given degree intervals, Rechner et al.~\cite{Rechner2018} introduced a Markov chain based on three simple operations: \emph{switches}, \emph{hinge flips} and \emph{additions/deletions}.
 The chain in each step selects one of these operations uniformly at random and performs it, if possible.
 We call this chain the \emph{degree interval Markov chain}.
 The operations are shown in Figure \ref{fig:add_del} and a formal definition is given in Section \ref{sec:preliminaries} and Appendix \ref{app:interval_chain}.
 These three operations are the ones described by Coolen et al.~\cite{Coolen2017} as the most commonly used operations in Markov Chain Monte Carlo algorithms for the generation of simple undirected graphs \emph{in practice}.
 This serves as additional motivation for rigorously studying Markov chains based on these operations.
 We will also be interested in the \emph{switch-hinge flip Markov chain} that only uses the switch and hinge flip operations.
 The hinge flip and switch operations are of particular interest both in theory and in practice as they preserve the number of edges and the degree sequence of a graph, respectively.